markjnkim/es_mod/03-javascript/content/lesson-1-basics.md

 Can all of this be done with JavaScript?
 Definitely.
 JavaScript is a powerful, wildly popular, general-purpose programming language.
 One reason for its popularity is that it's relatively easy to learn.
 Another reason is that all the major web browsers can run JavaScript code.

-In "Module 1: HTML, CSS, and Git," we learned that HTML defines a web page's structure, and CSS defines a web page's presentation.
+We have already learned that HTML defines a web page's structure, and CSS defines a web page's presentation.
 JavaScript is the third Musketeer, defining a web page's _behavior_.
 Together, these technologies comprise the core of front-end web development.

 JavaScript enables a web page to _do things_.
 These things include (but are not limited to) filling out and submitting a contact form, clicking on a button that triggers a popup window, and adding/removing content on a web page without refreshing the browser.
 Front-end developers who understand JavaScript can create powerful, dynamic web applications with rich user interfaces.
 Some notable examples include: